hpe-storage/nimble-python-sdk/docs/legal/contributing/index.md

 ## Contributing

-The best way to directly collaborate with the project contributors is through GitHub: <https://github.com/hpe-storage/nimble-python-sdk>
+The best way to directly collaborate with the project contributors is through the [hpe-storage/nimble-python-sdk](https://github.com/hpe-storage/nimble-python-sdk) repo on GitHub.

 * If you want to contribute to our code by either fixing a problem or creating a new feature, please open a GitHub pull request.
 * If you want to raise an issue such as a defect, an enhancement request or a general issue, please open a GitHub issue.